hackathonismb/differential-analysis-of-residue-interactions-of-a-SNP-based-on-side-chain-prediction/README.md

 1. Backbone minimization.
 2. Implicit solvent molecular dynamics (MD) simulation.

-This done using RESTful API calls to OpenMM, a molecular simulation program (https://openmm.org/).

 ### Current Tasks

-1. Implement a RESTful API of OpenMM for iCn3D to work with.
+1. Choose a molecular simulation program to implement a RESTful API for iCn3D to interace with.
 2. Design a protocol for backbone minimization and implicit solvent MD simulation.
-3. Implement and validate the protocol and API calls for OpenMM.
+3. Implement and validate the protocol and API calls.
 4. Integrate into iCn3D.